Pagette/Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

 The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
-Start Time 2023-03-18 15:37
+Start Time	4/10/2024, 9:47:25 PM
-Stop Time	2023-03-19 15:37
+Stop Time	4/11/2024, 9:47:25 PM

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 8778
+| SecurityEvent            | 8432
-| Syslog                   | 25
+| Syslog                   | 1
 | SecurityAlert            | 0
 | SecurityIncident         | 0
 | AzureNetworkAnalytics_CL | 0

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, a small honeynet was established within Microsoft Azure, with log sources seamlessly integrated into a Log Analytics workspace.
+I employed Microsoft Sentinel to trigger alerts and create incidents based on the ingested logs.
+Moreover, we conducted metric evaluations within the vulnerable environment both before and after implementing the security protocols.
+Remarkably, the implementation of these security measures led to a significant reduction in both security events and incidents, underscoring their efficacy.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It's important to acknowledge that had the network resources been extensively utilized by regular users, there might have been a higher frequency of security events and alerts during the 24-hour period post-security implementation.